KIDS’ CAMPUS CHILD CARE CENTRE

 In the event that the entire neighbourhood is evacuated Kids’ Campus Child Care Centre will follow the directions from Durham Region Social Services.
 Please see your supervisor for further information.

 In the event of emergency cancellation of services Kids’ Campus Child Care Centre will follow the direction of the Executive Director.
-This applies to such situations as severe weather conditions.
-Local radio stations will carry information regarding such cancellations.
-These stations are:
+Parents will be notified of program cancellations through email or by phone.

 As with statutory holidays, regular fees will apply for such days.
 (Evacuating sites will be determined prior to enrollment at school satellite sites).